PlotkinLab/fibril-cyclization/README.md

 ## Reference

 The development of fibril-cyclization scripts is funded by academic research grants, including CIHR Transitional Operating Grant 2682 and Research Priority Announcement for Pandemic Preparedness and Health Emergencies, and Canada’s Digital Technology Supercluster.
-To help us continue development, we humbly ask that you cite the following papers:
+To help us continue development, we respectfully ask that you cite the following papers:

-Cyclization Scaffolding for Improved Vaccine Immunogen Stability: Application to Tau Protein in Alzheimer’s Disease
+Cyclization Scaffolding for Improved Vaccine Immunogen Stability: Application to Tau Protein in Alzheimer’s Disease (In press: Journal of Chemical Information and Modeling)

-(Submitted)